AstroAspie/AstroAspie/README.md

 > **Cyndr.ai — Technical Lead**
 > Designed, developed, and deployed an AI-based MVP for government clients and shareholders — end to end, solo.
+> **Train ETA Mathematical Model**
+> Designed and developed a mathematical model for train ETA calculations; initially in Python and later migrated to .NET.
 ---

 ## 🤝 Notable Clients